 We develop a new equilibrium model in which households’ labor supply choices form the link between sorting in the marriage market and sorting in the labor market.
-We first show that in theory, the nature of home production—whether partners’ hours are complements or substitutes in the production of a public good—shapes equilibrium labor supply as well as marriage and labor market sorting.
-We then estimate our model on German data to empirically assess the nature of home production, and find that spouses’ home hours are complements and increasingly so over time (1990 to 2016).
-This trend raises partner’s incentives to work more similar hours in home production, strengthening positive marriage sorting, and reducing the gender gap in worked hours and in labor market sorting.
-This puts significant downward pressure on the gender wage gap and within-household income inequality, but it fuels between-household inequality.
+We first show that, in theory, the properties of the home production function—namely, whether partners’ hours are complements or substitutes in producing a public good—shape equilibrium labor supply as well as marriage and labor market sorting.
+We then estimate our model using German data to assess the nature of home production.
+We find that spouses’ home production hours are complements, and this complementarity has increased over time from1990 to 2016.
+By increasing partners’ incentives to spend similar hours in home production, this trend strengthens positive marriage sorting and reduces the gender gap in worked hours and in labor market sorting.
+This puts significant downward pressure on the gender wage gap and within-household income inequality, but fuels between-household inequality.

 Using data from a new survey we designed for the Innovation Sample of the German Socioeconomic Panel (GSOEP), we document the relationship between marital sorting and intra-household decision-making, with a focus on consumption allocations and employment changes due to having children.
 Our first main finding is that most households in our sample (72%) split private consumption equally between partners, but a household is more likely to allocate more private consumption to the female partner when she is at least as educated as the male partner.
 Second, our data indi cates there is a substantial gender discrepancy in career disruption due to childbearing: more than 50% of women experience a career disruption around the time of childbirth, compared to only 5% of men.
 However, women are significantly less likely to experience a disruption when they are more educated than their male partners.
 We establish a link between both facts, suggesting that women with a higher labor market attachment after having children are also more likely to benefit from a higher share of household resources later on.
 Our results suggest that marriage market sorting shapes intra-household decision-making in important ways.